Brooks Raley: Tampa Bay Rays

 On November 30, 2021, Raley signed a two-year, $10 million contract with the Tampa Bay Rays.
 On June 4, 2022, Raley, along with four other Rays teammates, opted out of wearing a Rays team logo and cap in support of LGBTQ+ Pride, during the team's annual Pride Night celebration at Tropicana Field.
 In 60 appearances for the Rays, he compiled a 2.68 ERA with 61 strikeouts and 6 saves across 53 2/3 innings pitched.

 New York Mets

 On December 7, 2022, the Rays traded Raley to the New York Mets in exchange for Keyshawn Askew.
 In 2023, Raley made 66 appearances out of the bullpen for New York, compiling a 2.80 ERA with 61 strikeouts and 3 saves across 54 2/3 innings pitched.

 Raley made eight scoreless appearances for the Mets in 2024 before going down with an elbow injury.
 On May 21, 2024, it was announced that Raley would undergo Tommy John surgery.
 After the season, he became a free agent.

 On April 25, 2025, the Mets re-signed Raley to a one-year contract including a team option for 2026.
 He was transferred to the 60-day injured list on April 30, as he continued to recover from surgery.
 Raley was activated from the injured list on July 18.

+Philadelphia Phillies

+On August 3, 2026, the Mets traded Raley to the Philadelphia Phillies in exchange for Luke Gabrysh and John Spikerman.